syncfusion-content/blazor-docs/blazor/tabs/header.md

 {% endtabs %}

-3. You can edit the tab header inline by calling `FocusAsync()` method inside the `onclick` event.
-Sets the focus to the TextBox component for interaction.
+3. You can edit the tab header inline by calling `FocusAsync()` method inside the `onclick` event.Sets the focus to the TextBox component for interaction.

  {% tabs %}